Iskra: A System for Inverse Geometry Processing: Implementation Details

-In our fixed-point implementation, we provide additional utilities.
-For example, the user can select one of the iteration function's outputs as the optimization energy and specify tolerances.
-Furthermore, the user can specify input-output pairs that are to be updated throughout the optimization without differentiating through them (see \S\ref{sec:adjoint_impl}).
-We make use of both of these features in \S\ref{ss:geodesics}.
-We offer three sparse linear solvers to the user by default: CUDSS~\cite{NVIDIA:2025:cudss} and CHOLMOD~\cite{Chen:2008:A8C}.
+We offer two sparse linear solvers to the user by default: CUDSS \cite{NVIDIA:2025:cudss} and CHOLMOD~\cite{Chen:2008:A8C}.
 Our default choice is to rely on CHOLMOD on the CPU and CUDSS on the GPU.
 Both solvers allow reusing parts of the factorization process, a common pattern in geometry research.
 For the eigensolver, we rely on ARPACK~\cite{Lehoucq:1998:AUG} via SciPy~\cite{2020SciPy-NMeth} on the CPU and custom power-iteration code on the GPU.

 Lastly, we include two specialized optimizers to the user that are tailored to geometry applications, a simple line-search procedure, and a so-called Sobolev $H^1$ preconditioner that allows us to use gradient-based optimization on vertex data~\cite{neuberger1985steepest,karatson2005sobolev,osher2022laplacian}.
 We use these optimizers in Sections~\ref{ss:mcf}~and~\ref{ss:geodesics}.